Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 }
 ```

-We have our `Component` annotation, but this time it also has a `properties` property.
+We have our `Component` annotation but this time it also has a `properties` property.
 There we can specify that we can use a *heading* attribute in our component and that will be mapped to a `heading` variable in our Component.
-We can consider these `properties` similar to our `scope` in the Angular 1 version.
+We can see this `properties` a bit like our `scope` in the Angular 1 version.
 Only that this time we don't have those weird `=` / `@` and `&`.
 Simple.

 In our `View` annotation, we specify the template to use, and since that template will use the `ng-class` directive, we need to add it to the array.